bluenote-1577/skani/README.md

 ### v0.1.0 released - 2023-02-07.

-Lots of new experiments added on revised version of our preprint (pending bioRxiv update) in the appendix.
-We show skani has quite good AF correlation with MUMmer, and that it even works decently on simple eukaryotic MAGs, especially with the new `--slow` option.
+We added new experiments on the revised version of our preprint (pending bioRxiv update) in the appendix.
+We show skani has quite good AF correlation with MUMmer, and that it works decently on simple eukaryotic MAGs, especially with the `--slow` option (see below).

 #### Major

-* **ANI debiasing added** - skani uses a debiasing step with a regression model trained on MAGs with MUMmer to give more accurate ANIs in the 90-98% range. v0.0.1 gave robust, but slightly overestimated ANIs, especially around 95-97% range.
+* **ANI debiasing added** - skani now uses a debiasing step with a regression model trained on MAGs to give more accurate ANIs. v0.0.1 gave robust, but slightly overestimated ANIs, especially around 95-97% range.
 Debiasing is enabled by default, but can be turned off with ``--no-learned-ani``.
 * **More accurate aligned fraction** - chaining algorithm changed to give a more accurate aligned fraction (AF) estimate.
-The previous version had more variance and underestimated AF by quite a bit for certain assemblies.
+The previous version had more variance and underestimated AF for certain assemblies.

 #### Minor